nvidia-holoscan/holoscan-sdk/docs/flow_tracking.md

 ## Logging

 The Data Flow Tracking API provides the ability to log every message's graph-traversal information to a file.
-This enables developers to analyze the data flow at a granular level.
+This enables you to analyze the data flow at a granular level.
 When logging is enabled, every message's received and sent timestamps at every operator between the root and the leaf operators are logged after a message has been processed at the leaf operator.

 The logging is enabled by calling the `enable_logging` method in {cpp:func}`C++ <holoscan::DataFlowTracker::enable_logging>` and by providing the `filename` parameter to `Tracker` in {py:class}`python <holoscan.core.Tracker>`.

 `````{tab-set}
 ````{tab-item} C++